MicrosoftDocs/azure-dev-docs/articles/java/eclipse-microprofile/configure-microprofile-with-keyvault.md

 ### Setting up a user-assigned managed identity

-As you notice before, the library uses [Default Azure credential](/azure/developer/java/sdk/identity-azure-hosted-auth#default-azure-credential) to authenticate in Azure.
+As stated earlier, the library uses [Default Azure credential](/azure/developer/java/sdk/identity-azure-hosted-auth#default-azure-credential) to authenticate in Azure.
 When you deploy the app to Azure Container Apps, you set environment variable `AZURE_CLIENT_ID` to configure [DefaultAzureCredential](/azure/developer/java/sdk/identity-azure-hosted-auth#configure-defaultazurecredential) to authenticate as a user-defined managed identity, which has permissions to access the Azure Key Vault and is assigned to Azure Container Apps later.

 First, create a user-assigned managed identity with a unique name, for example, *uamiejb010424*.
 For more information, see [Create a user-assigned managed identity](/entra/identity/managed-identities-azure-resources/how-manage-user-assigned-managed-identities?pivots=identity-mi-methods-azcli#create-a-user-assigned-managed-identity-1).